 The growing constraints explain the Choir’s current situation.
 Following their predecessors’ example once again, the orphans have buried their men-turned-kin behind the Astral Clocktower to form another lumenflower garden.
 We see the kin rise out of the ground there, but the flowers haven’t even bloomed yet, hence it is called a “star flower grass garden” (星輪草の庭) instead.
 We can thereby infer that they were only freshly planted, especially compared to the tree garden seen in the Hunter’s Nightmare — it is unlikely that the clocktower bridge is even being used this time.
 Indeed, concept art portrays the garden in bloom, making the event’s absence very much intentional.
 Falling back on such an old method is odd considering all the Choir’s attempts at alternatives after luring in Ebrietas.
 However, it does become sensible when considering their current lack of time and resources to continue testing.
 This is do or die, and it is reaffirmed by the true nature of their seedbeds.

 Defeating the Celestial Emissary in the garden awards the highest quality Communion rune we can acquire outside the Chalice Dungeons, implying that the emissary and its ilk were high-ranking clerics.
 As added evidence, we can find two more of these bloatheads just outside the lift to the Altar of Despair.
 Unlike the experiments in the Forbidden Woods, these kin aren’t in possession of blue elixers, or any items for that matter.
-The implication is that the kin weren’t products of experiments that needed to be put under anesthesia.
+This implies the kin to not be products of experiments who needed to be put under anesthesia.
 But who would consciously choose to be subjected to such a transformation?
 The experimenters, of course.
 Choir members are the only ones with access to the garden and the cathedral’s balcony.
 They are the only ranking clergy who actively seek metamorphosis.
 They are therefore the ones being made conduits to make contact, with the help of the Astral Clocktower.
 The two located away from the garden indicate that more were on the way to be planted, but the mass transformations appear to have quickly gotten out of hand.